supersabillon/supersabillon.github.io/_drafts/extend-your-plugin-with-two-lines-of-code.md

 - plugin
 ---

-While developing a jQuery plugin I thought how cool would it be to add a callback capability to my plugin, but I wasn't sure if I wanted tons of lines of code.
+While developing a jQuery plugin I thought about cool it would be if it had a callback capability, but I wasn't sure if I wanted to write tons of lines of code for a feature that wasn't essential.

 Then I did some research and realized it would only takes two lines of code to make this happen.